-This policy applies to all employees and councillors of Bures Hamlet Parish Council.
-It applies whether the social media is accessed using Parish Council IT equipment, or equipment belonging to employees or councillors.
+This policy applies to all employees and councillors of Bures St Mary Parish Council.
+This policy applies to the use of social media for both business and personal purposes.
+It also applies whether the social media is accessed using Parish Council IT equipment, or equipment belonging to employees or councillors.